 The idea of a briefcase is not outdated.
 Outdated briefcase designs are outdated.
-Most briefcases look like they’re from the 1850’s.
+Most briefcases look like they’re from the 1850s.
 Why?
 Do you drive a car that looks like a covered wagon?
-If you do not want to carry an outdated briefcase, choose a modern 21st century design.
+If you do not want to carry an outdated case, choose a modern 21st-century design.

 Are attache cases out of style?

-Many attaché cases look like they come from the mid 1800’s.
+Many attaché cases look like they come from the mid-1800s.
 Their designs are hopelessly outdated.
 Because so many people don’t know that clean, modern designs are available, the perception is that the idea of an attaché is out of style.
 It’s not.
-150 year old designs are.
+150 -ear-old designs are.

 Why is a briefcase called a briefcase?

 They were quick to notice that the design was not based on some older, set aesthetic that we had just copied.
 They mentioned that there was a certain modernity to the proportions, execution and details.
-"The vintage leather really makes it look like steampunk."
+"The vintage leather makes it look timeless."

 A Cool Modern Vintage Leather Briefcase

-I think the answer, like the answer to whether our vintage briefcase is steampunk or not, is both yes and no. Whenever anyone sits down to create something new they have to work through what an old teacher of mine called "cultural baggage".
-Cultural baggage is the visual vocabulary we carry around in our heads that define objects.
+Whenever anyone sits down to create something new they have to work through what an old teacher of mine called "cultural baggage".
+Cultural baggage is the visual vocabulary we carry around in our heads that defines objects.

 In essence, a rebellion against the cultural baggage that people carry around with them about what a briefcase is supped to be.
 There is that rebellious nature of "punk" in the design.
 And let's face it, our vintage hides are the essence of the romanticized American west aesthetic.

-We've been doing it for 20 years and show no signs of slowing down.
-Please join us on this exciting journey into quality, design and leadership.
+We've been doing it for 25+years and show no signs of slowing down.
+Please join us on this exciting journey into quality, design, and leadership.